Topological quantum thermometry: Results

-{\it Measurement protocol}--- Bounding the sensitivity given by the QFI requires preparing a measurement operator constructed from the eigenstates of the thermometer Hamiltonian $\hat{H}_B$, which is challenging from the experimental point of view.
+Bounding the sensitivity given by the QFI requires preparing a measurement operator constructed from the eigenstates of the thermometer Hamiltonian $\hat{H}_B$, which is challenging from the experimental point of view.
 To infer the sensitivity of the thermal state $\hat{\rho}^B_T$ of the thermometer to temperature changes from the measurements easily accessible in the experiment, we focus on the classical Fisher information $F_T = \sum_i \frac{1}{p_i(T)}\left( \frac{dp_i(T)}{dT}\right)^2$, where $p_i(T)$ are the probabilities of measurement outcomes.
 Here, as a measurement protocol, we consider the normalized lattice site occupation $p_i(T) = \Tr[\hat{n}_i\hat{\rho}^B_T]/N$.

-In Fig.~\ref{fig:Fig5}, we show the classical Fisher information $F_T$ for $L = 16$ sites, with $N=L/2-1$ at topological dimerization limit $\delta=-1$ with staggered potential amplitude $m=10$.
-At the optimal temperature $T^*$, the quantum Fisher information ${\cal F}_{T^*}$ has the same value as the quantum Fisher information $\overline{{\cal F}}_{T^*}$ for an idealized optimal local quantum thermometer with $N$-fold degeneracy of the excited state.
-The classical Fisher information at the optimal temperature is $F_{T^*} \simeq 10^2$, indicating the system's usefulness as a quantum thermometer.
+In Fig.~\ref{fig:Fig5}, we show the classical Fisher information $F_T$ for $L = 16$ sites, with panel (a) $N=L/2-1$ particles at topological dimerization limit $\delta=-1$ with $m=10$, and panel (b) $N = L/2$ at $\delta=1$ with $m = 10$.
+The peak in the classical Fisher information $F_{T^*}$ obtained from the experimentally feasible site occupation measurements is of the order of $\sim 10^2$, indicating the high sensitivity of the site occupation measurements to temperature changes, highlighting the usefulness of the proposed system as a quantum thermometer.